uvic-virtual/handbook/constitution.md

 Upon the dissolution of the club, any assets and/or liabilities shall be transferred to the Students’ Society Clubs Control account.
 ## Bylaw 1: Membership
-University of Victoria (UVic) undergraduate students shall comprise twothirds (2/3) of the membership of UVic Virtual.
+University of Victoria (UVic) undergraduate students shall comprise two-thirds (2/3) of the membership of UVic Virtual.
 To verify this, the club shall provide the Students’ Society Director of Student Affairs with a list of all club members’ names and student numbers every active semester upon registration.